whittingtonruth/RiparianWetlandAIM/README.md

-# WetlandRiparianAIM
+# RiparianWetlandAIM
-An analogous package to Terradactyl terrestrial AIM package, which adjusts and adds functions for data collection specific to Wetland-Riparian systems.
+An analogous package to Terradactyl terrestrial AIM package, which adjusts and adds functions for data collection specific to Lentic Riparian and Wetland systems.